-The Association's Board are responsible for preparing the Board's Report and the financial statements in accordance with applicable law and regulations.
+The Board is responsible for preparing the Board's Report and the financial statements in accordance with applicable law and regulations.

-Co-operative and Community Benefit Society law requires the Association's Board to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with UK accounting standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+Co-operative and Community Benefit Society law requires the Board to prepare financial statements for each financial year.
+Under those regulations the Board have elected to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-Under Co-operative and Community Benefit Society law the Board must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Association and of the income and expenditure the Association for that period.
-In preparing these financial statements, the Association's Board is required to:
+The financial statements are required by law to give a true and fair view of the state of affairs of the association and of its income and expenditure for that period.

+In preparing these financial statements, the Board is required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - assess the association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless it either intends to liquidate the association or to cease operations or has no realistic alternative but to do so.

-The Association's Board is responsible for keeping adequate accounting records that are sufficient to show and explain the Association's transactions and disclose with reasonable accuracy at any time the financial position of the Association and enable them to ensure that the financial statements comply with the Co-operative and Community Benefit Societies Act 2014.
-They are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Association and to prevent and detect fraud and other irregularities.
+The Board is responsible for keeping proper books of account that disclose with reasonable accuracy at any time the financial position of the association and enable them to ensure that its financial statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+It is responsible for such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and has general responsibility for taking such steps as are reasonably open to it to safeguard the assets of the association and to prevent and detect fraud and other irregularities.

-The Association's Board is responsible for the maintenance and integrity of the corporate and financial information included on the Association's website.
+The Board is responsible for the maintenance and integrity of the corporate and financial information included on the association's website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Mr David Skinner Chair 13th September 2022
+Mr David Frederickson Chair 19th September 2023